MicrosoftDocs/azure-docs/articles/virtual-machines/linux/tutorial-jenkins-github-docker-cicd.md

 ---

 # Create a CI/CD infrastructure on a Linux VM in Azure that uses Jenkins, GitHub, and Docker
-To automate the build and test phase of application development, you can use a continuous integration and deployment pipeline (CI/CD).
+To automate the build and test phase of application development, you can use a continuous integration and deployment (CI/CD) pipeline.
 In this tutorial, you learn how to create a CI/CD pipeline on an Azure VM.
 You build a VM that runs Jenkins, has a webhook for GitHub integration, and then builds Docker images and containers to run an app.

 This tutorial requires the Azure CLI version 2.0.4 or later.
 Run `az --version` to find the version.
 If you need to upgrade, see [Install Azure CLI 2.0]( /cli/azure/install-azure-cli).